 - Michigan Energy Assistance Program

-On June 8, 2016, House Bill 5512 was signed by Governor Snyder extending the Michigan Energy Assistance Program for three years, until Sept.
+On June 8, 2016, Public Act 147 was signed by Governor Snyder extending the Michigan Energy Assistance Program for three years, until Sept.
 30, 2019.
-This bill ensures the availability of $50 million in Low-Income Energy Assistance Funds to provide energy assistance to low-income customers.
-It is now Public Act 147 of 2016.
+This ensures the availability of $50 million in Low-Income Energy Assistance Funds to provide energy assistance to low-income customers.

 On March 28, 2013 Public Act 615 of the Michigan Public Acts of 2012 was enacted creating the Michigan Energy Assistance Act that requires the Michigan Department of Human Services to establish and administer the Michigan Energy Assistance Program (MEAP).
 The purpose of the MEAP is to establish and administer programs statewide that provide energy assistance and self-sufficiency services to eligible low-income households.